bcreane/bcreane.github.io/_posts/2018-04-07-bash-k8s-pod-ready.md

 If you're careful, it's possible to write a bash script that is sufficiently well-written to (potentially) justify the extra maintenance costs.

-I'll solve a useful (to me) problem in both bash as well as golang, comparing up-front the costs.
+I'll solve a useful problem in both bash as well as golang, comparing up-front the costs.

 First edition: bash script that blocks until a kubernetes pod is "ready," or a timeout fires.